hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 To enable replacing transactions in the transaction pool for zero base fee networks, or free gas networks:

-* If [`zeroBaseFree:true`](../../reference/genesis-items.md) is specified in the genesis file, the transaction pool price bump is set to 0.
+* If you set [`zeroBaseFee`](../../reference/genesis-items.md) to `true` in the genesis file, the transaction pool price bump is set to `0`.
 Specifying a value for transaction pool price bump using [`--tx-pool-price-bump`](../../reference/cli/options.md#tx-pool-price-bump) will cause an error.
-* If the [minimum gas price is 0](../../../private-networks/how-to/configure/free-gas.md), the transaction pool price bump is set to 0, unless [`--tx-pool-price-bump`](../../reference/cli/options.md#tx-pool-price-bump) is used to specify a different value.
+* If the [minimum gas price is zero](../../../private-networks/how-to/configure/free-gas.md), the transaction pool price bump is set to `0`, unless you specify a different value using [`--tx-pool-price-bump`](../../reference/cli/options.md#tx-pool-price-bump).